| Title: | High Dimensional Data Visualization |

 The difference between the "lengthens" data and "widens" data can be found in Tidy Data.
 How to transform one to the other is explained in tidyr

-, geom_serialaxes_hist
+geom_serialaxes_quantile, geom_serialaxes_hist

-, Legendre polynomials legendre
+Andrews plot andrews, Legendre polynomials legendre

-# parallel coordinate p <- ggplot(NBAstats2021, mapping = aes(FGA = FGA, `3PA` = `3PA`, FTA = FTA, OFGA = OFGA, O3PA = O3PA, OFTA = OFTA, colour = CONF)) # Teams in West are more likely to make 3-point field goals. # Besides, they have a better performance in restricting opponents # to make 3-point field goals. p + geom_serialaxes(scaling = "variable", alpha = 0.4, linewidth = 3) + scale_x_continuous(breaks = 1:6, labels = c("FGA", "3PA", "FTA", "OFGA", "O3PA", "OFTA")) + scale_y_continuous(labels = NULL) # andrews plot p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = andrews) # default # Legendre polynomials p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = legendre) ############# Determine axes sequence # 1. set the duplicated axes by mapping aesthetics ggplot(iris, mapping = aes(Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, colour = Species)) + # only two axes, duplicated axes are removed geom_serialaxes() # 2. set the duplicated axes by axes.sequence ggplot(iris, mapping = aes(colour = Species)) + geom_serialaxes( axes.sequence = c("Sepal.Length", "Sepal.Width", "Sepal.Length", "Sepal.Width"))
+# parallel coordinate p <- ggplot(NBAstats2021, mapping = aes(FGA = FGA, `3PA` = `3PA`, FTA = FTA, OFGA = OFGA, O3PA = O3PA, OFTA = OFTA, colour = CONF)) # Teams in West are more likely to make 3-point field goals. # Besides, they have a better performance in restricting opponents # to make 3-point field goals. p + geom_serialaxes(scaling = "variable", alpha = 0.4, linewidth = 3) + scale_x_continuous(breaks = 1:6, labels = c("FGA", "3PA", "FTA", "OFGA", "O3PA", "OFTA")) + scale_y_continuous(labels = NULL) # andrews plot p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = andrews) # default # Legendre polynomials p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = legendre) ############# Determine axes sequence # 1. set the duplicated axes by mapping aesthetics ggplot(iris, mapping = aes(Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, colour = Species)) + # only two axes, duplicated axes are removed geom_serialaxes() # 2. set the duplicated axes by axes.sequence ggplot(iris, mapping = aes(colour = Species)) + geom_serialaxes( axes.sequence = c("Sepal.Length", "Sepal.Width", "Sepal.Length", "Sepal.Width"))# parallel coordinate p <- ggplot(NBAstats2021, mapping = aes(FGA = FGA, `3PA` = `3PA`, FTA = FTA, OFGA = OFGA, O3PA = O3PA, OFTA = OFTA, colour = CONF)) # Teams in West are more likely to make 3-point field goals. # Besides, they have a better performance in restricting opponents # to make 3-point field goals. p + geom_serialaxes(scaling = "variable", alpha = 0.4, linewidth = 3) + scale_x_continuous(breaks = 1:6, labels = c("FGA", "3PA", "FTA", "OFGA", "O3PA", "OFTA")) + scale_y_continuous(labels = NULL) # andrews plot p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = andrews) # default # Legendre polynomials p + geom_serialaxes(stat = "dotProduct", scaling = "variable", transform = legendre) ############# Determine axes sequence # 1. set the duplicated axes by mapping aesthetics ggplot(iris, mapping = aes(Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, Sepal.Length = Sepal.Length, Sepal.Width = Sepal.Width, colour = Species)) + # only two axes, duplicated axes are removed geom_serialaxes() # 2. set the duplicated axes by axes.sequence ggplot(iris, mapping = aes(colour = Species)) + geom_serialaxes( axes.sequence = c("Sepal.Length", "Sepal.Width", "Sepal.Length", "Sepal.Width"))

 Computes and draws kernel density estimates on serial axes coordinate

-for each non-aesthetics component defined in the mapping aes()
+for each non-aesthetics component defined in the mapping aes().

-geom_serialaxes_density( mapping = NULL, data = NULL, stat = "serialaxes_density", position = "identity_", ..., axes.sequence = character(0L), merge = TRUE, scale.y = c("data", "group"), as.mix = TRUE, positive = TRUE, prop = 0.9, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE ) stat_serialaxes_density( mapping = NULL, data = NULL, geom = "serialaxes_density", position = "stack_", ..., axes.sequence = character(0L), merge = TRUE, axes.position = NULL, scaling = c("data", "variable", "observation", "none"), bw = "nrd0", adjust = 1, kernel = "gaussian", n = 512, trim = FALSE, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE )
+geom_serialaxes_density( mapping = NULL, data = NULL, stat = "serialaxes_density", position = "identity_", ..., axes.sequence = character(0L), merge = TRUE, scale.y = c("data", "group"), as.mix = TRUE, positive = TRUE, prop = 0.9, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE ) stat_serialaxes_density( mapping = NULL, data = NULL, geom = "serialaxes_density", position = "stack_", ..., axes.sequence = character(0L), merge = TRUE, axes.position = NULL, scaling = c("data", "variable", "observation", "none"), bw = "nrd0", adjust = 1, kernel = "gaussian", n = 512, trim = FALSE, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE )geom_serialaxes_density( mapping = NULL, data = NULL, stat = "serialaxes_density", position = "identity_", ..., axes.sequence = character(0L), merge = TRUE, scale.y = c("data", "group"), as.mix = TRUE, positive = TRUE, prop = 0.9, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE ) stat_serialaxes_density( mapping = NULL, data = NULL, geom = "serialaxes_density", position = "stack_", ..., axes.sequence = character(0L), merge = TRUE, axes.position = NULL, scaling = c("data", "variable", "observation", "none"), bw = "nrd0", adjust = 1, kernel = "gaussian", n = 512, trim = FALSE, na.rm = FALSE, orientation = NA, show.legend = NA, inherit.aes = TRUE )

 mapping |